mahi7000/Balemuya/backend/README.md

 # Balmuya Backend API

-A comprehensive Node.js backend API for Balmuya - a marketplace platform empowering women entrepreneurs in Ethiopia.
+A comprehensive Node backend API for Balmuya - a marketplace platform empowering women entrepreneurs in Ethiopia.

 ## 🚀 Features